Utopiancapitalist/utopiancapitalist.github.io/_posts/Philosophy-applied.markdown

 ### Concluding Thoughts

 Philosophy is just one academic field with similarities to finance.
 There are likely many others for which one could make similar comparisons.
 However, I find philosophy particularly compelling as a companion to finance.
 Critical thinking skills, comfort with ambiguity, and the ability to compare models are three essential aspects that can be utilised within finance.
-If more financiers studied philosophy it would make the world a more contientous and efficient place.
+If more financiers studied philosophy it would make Earth a more contientous and efficient place.